neildawson/neildawson.github.io/_work/livealerts.md

 Every time an organisation looks at your credit report, they leave a footprint in the form of a search record.
 They come in “hard” and “soft” varieties, and the former are more meaningful for a couple of reasons.

+Hard searches usually only happen when you apply for credit, and lenders are hesitant to lend if you make too many applications in a short time.

 ### Why this alert?

-Hard searches usually only happen when you apply for credit, and lenders are hesitant to lend if you make too many applications in a short time.

-So every hard search was an opportunity to:
+Every new hard search recorded on a customer's credit report was an opportunity to:

 - **Show customers how their actions were represented in their report**.
 We knew much of the credit report was mystifying to our customers.
 Here we could demonstrate cause and effect.
 - **Prevent rejections caused by too many applications**.
 We knew it was not common knowledge that multiple hard searches can count against you.
 - **Say something timely**.
 Most of the other alerts were weeks or months old, due to lender reporting delays.
 In this case you’d be notified the same day your report changed.
-- **Spot identify fraud immediately**.
+- **Spot identity fraud immediately**.
 We didn’t expect it to happen often, but we’d still be showing customers we were looking out for them.

 We were confident there was real customer value to be had.